Check My Essay Free From Grammar, Plagiarism, To Quality

 6. Comma Splices

-A comma splice occurs if two independent clauses (clauses that could stand alone as sentences) are joined by only a comma instead of conjunction like and or but.
+A comma splice occurs if two independent clauses (clauses that could stand alone as sentences) are joined by only a comma instead of a conjunction like and or but.
 Comma splices can be hard to spot because they’re often very subtle, but there are some easy ways to identify them:

 Your reader will notice the problem if the two clauses have different subjects.
 For example, “The students were tired after their long day” and “The students were tired after class.”
 The second example has two independent clauses with different subjects (the students).
 However, in both cases, one has been joined by only a comma instead of conjunctions like and or but.